Educators Battle Discrimination In The Field

 There Is More

-This article covered ways in which the education field is underserved when traditionally marginalized groups face bias in higher education.
-Part 2 of this series will cover obstacles such groups face in primary and secondary school professions, as well as when they seek to share their knowledge through publishing.
-Part 3 (to be published June, 2018) of this series will cover areas of progress and solutions to increase the diversity of voices in the field of education so students can benefit from all research and knowledge available.
+Picking up where Part 1 left off (bias in higher education), this article covered ways in which the education field is underserved when traditionally marginalized groups face bias in schools and publishing.
+Part 3 of this series will cover areas of progress and solutions to increase the diversity of voices in the field of education so students can benefit from all research and knowledge available.

 Egido, A. A. (2018).
 Students’ presupposition, prejudice, and discrimination in an English language class.
 Londrina, Brazil: State University of Londrina.

 Greco, A., Wharton, R., Brand, A. (2016, February).
 Demographics of scholarly publishing and communication professionals.
 Learned Publishing, 29(2), 97-101. doi: 10.1002/leap.1017

 Milliot, J. (2014, September 9).
 Publishing’s holding pattern: 2014 salary survey.
 Publisher’s Weekly.
 Retrieved from www.publishersweekly.com/pw/by-topic/industry-news/publishernews/article/64083-publishing-s-holding-pattern-2013-salary-survey.html